basnijholt/nijho.lt/content/post/local-ai-journey/index.md

 Fast forward four weeks.
 I have installed many games, but I have yet to play a single minute.
-Instead, I've been on an unexpected and intense journey into the world of local AI.
+Instead, I've been on an unexpected and intense deep-dive into the world of local AI.
 That gaming rig has been humming away, but not rendering virtual worlds.
 It's been training, transcribing, and thinking.

-I'm writing this post simply because I am so enthusiastic about this journey.
+I'm writing this post simply because I am so enthusiastic about local AI.
 I've found that local models are surprisingly powerful for specific use cases.
 Of course, they aren't going to replace Gemini or Claude for coding, but for many other applications, they work incredibly well.
 Lately, I've been so obsessed with this that I'm sleeping significantly less and spending all my free hours working on it.